garrandall/popular-music-data/tracks/november-rain-guns-n--roses.md

 Do you need some time on your own?
 Do you need some time all alone?
-Ooh, everybody needs some time on their own
+Oh, everybody needs some time on their own
-Ooh, don't you know you need some time all alone?
+Oh, don't you know you need some time all alone?

 I know it's hard to keep an open heart